 FAQs

-- How long does it take to make natural yeast?
-About 5–10 days for a reliable starter; maturation can continue for weeks.- Is sourdough healthier than regular bread?
+- Is sourdough healthier than regular bread?
 Sourdough fermentation can improve digestibility and mineral absorption and often has a lower glycemic response compared to many commercial breads.

 - Can I use tap water?
 Treated tap water with chlorine may slow yeast capture; use filtered or let tap water sit 1–2 hours to dissipate chlorine.